ntkien20/assignment1_bgme/bmge-assignment-1.md

 data.

     #?# 6.
 Use samtools flagstat to check the alignment rate of the sample you ran.
 Paste the output below (0.5 pts) and explain what the output means (1.5 pts)

+    1000000 + 0 in total (QC-passed reads + QC-failed reads)
+    1000000 + 0 primary
+    0 + 0 secondary
+    0 + 0 supplementary
+    0 + 0 duplicates
+    0 + 0 primary duplicates
+    924585 + 0 mapped (92.46% : N/A)
+    924585 + 0 primary mapped (92.46% : N/A)
+    1000000 + 0 paired in sequencing
+    500000 + 0 read1
+    500000 + 0 read2
+    898442 + 0 properly paired (89.84% : N/A)
+    914236 + 0 with itself and mate mapped
+    10349 + 0 singletons (1.03% : N/A)
+    3180 + 0 with mate mapped to a different chr
+    1857 + 0 with mate mapped to a different chr (mapQ>=5)

+    There were 1,000,000 reads in total, all of them being primary reads with no secondary, no supplementary, no duplicatres, and no primary duplicates.
+92.46% were mapped to the reference genome hg38.
+There were an equal amount of forward and reverse read.
+Within these reads, 89.84% were properly paired, and 91.42% of the reads were mapped.
+The number of mate mapped to a different chromosome were fairly low, indicating that the reads were of good quality.

 ### Part 3: Visualization and Downstream Analysis